Sub6/jekyll-website/_posts/2021-04-12-android-power.md

 Very well, I can give you a rough idea on how that can be done.
 You can do this for every Android Version with at least an API Level 17.
 That means, this is possible since Android 4.2.

-All you need is a pc or laptop, which can run **adb** (Android Debug Bridge).
+All you need is a PC or laptop, which can run **adb** (Android Debug Bridge).
 That's it.
 No third party app or software, only tools which you can fetch from Google directly.

 > Android Debug Bridge (adb) is a versatile command-line tool that lets you communicate with a device.
 The adb command facilitates a variety of device actions, such as installing and debugging apps, and it provides access to a Unix shell that you can use to run a variety of commands on a device.
 > <cite>from Google [1]</cite>